 Here’s what you want to keep in mind when making your selection:

 - You want to find a high quality product from a reputable company.
-Their product quality testing should be readily available for your to view on their website.
+Reputable translates to transparent; where was the hemp sourced, extraction methods and additives used in the finished product are good questions.
+Their product quality testing should be readily available for you to view on their website.

 - All of their products should be tested by an independent laboratory.
 This helps ensure the results you see have not been tampered with.